marcus-nystrom/Titta/resources/README.md

 When fixations have been detected, they can be mapped to specific AOIs (see the 'AOI_example' folder).

+If you prefer Jupyter notebooks, see 'Titta data processing.ipynb' and 'map_fixations_to_aois.ipynb'.

 To read result pickles (files ending with .pkl) containing data from a recording using Titta, use 'read_result_pickle.py'